Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-It is clear from the above that, according to conventional synchrotron radiation theory, if we consider radiation, the introduction of the kick only amounts to a rigid rotation of the angular distribution along the new direction of the electron motion.
-This is plausible, if one keeps in mind that after the kick the electron has the same velocity and emits radiation in the kicked direction owing to the Doppler effect.
+It is evident from the preceding discussion that, according to conventional synchrotron radiation theory, introducing a kick to the electron's motion results merely in a rigid rotation of the angular distribution of the emitted radiation, aligning it with the new direction of motion.
+This conclusion is intuitive: the electron retains its speed after the kick and, due to the Doppler effect, emits radiation along the new trajectory.

-According to the correct coupling of fields and particles, there is a remarkable prediction of synchrotron radiation theory concerning the setup described above.
-Namely, there is a red shift of the critical frequency of the synchrotron radiation in the kicked direction.
-To show this, let us consider the covariant treatment, which makes explicit use of Lorentz transformations.
-When the kick is introduced, covariant particle tracking predicts a non-zero red shift of the critical frequency, which arises because in Lorentz coordinates the electron velocity decreases from $v$ to $v - v\theta_k^2/2$, while the velocity of light is unvaried and equal to the electrodynamics constant $c$.
-The red shift in the critical frequency can be expressed by the formula $\Delta\omega_{cr}/\omega_{cr} \simeq - \gamma^2 v_y^2/c^2 = - \gamma^2\theta_k^2$.
-We now see a second order correction $\theta_k^2$ that is, however, multiplied by a large factor $\gamma^2$.
+However, a more rigorous treatment—based on the proper coupling between fields and particles—reveals a noteworthy prediction of synchrotron radiation theory for the setup described above.
+Specifically, there is a red shift in the critical frequency of the synchrotron radiation observed in the kicked direction.
+To demonstrate this effect, we turn to a covariant formulation that explicitly incorporates Lorentz transformations.
+When the kick is applied, covariant particle tracking predicts a nonzero red shift in the critical frequency.
+This shift arises because, in Lorentz coordinates, the electron’s velocity decreases from $v$ to $v - v\theta_k^2/2$, while the speed of light remains unchanged at the electrodynamic constant $c$.
+The resulting red shift in the critical frequency $\omega_{cr} \simeq R/(c\gamma^3)$ can be approximated by the relation